Michdo93/std_header_msgs/doku/ByteMultiArray.md

 Header header

-# Please look at the MultiArrayLayout message definition for
+\# Please look at the MultiArrayLayout message definition for
-# documentation on all multiarrays.
+\# documentation on all multiarrays.

-MultiArrayLayout layout # specification of data layout
+MultiArrayLayout layout \# specification of data layout
-byte[] data             # array of data
+byte[] data             \# array of data

 ## Compact Message Definition

 Header header

-MultiArrayLayout layout # specification of data layout
+MultiArrayLayout layout
-byte[] data             # array of data
+byte[] data